 This poster, like the booklet with the same title, is about the right of Aboriginal peoples, as a result of a case called Gladue, to have a judge take their background into account when setting bail or deciding on a sentence.
 It includes a list of places to go for further help and information.

-This resource provides information on many legal issues faced by women who are abused by their partners.
-It includes information on making a safety plan, preparing to leave, the criminal process and trial, a woman’s rights under family law, protection orders, and legal and community resources in Ontario.
+This handbook is for any woman in Ontario who is being abused, or who has been abused, by her partner.
+It includes information on making a safety plan, preparing to leave, the criminal process and trial, a woman's rights under family law, protection orders, and legal and community resources in Ontario.

 This resource offers basic information about what a parent can expect if a child under the age of 18 is charged with a crime.
 It includes sections on the kind of lawyer the child needs, relating to the child’s lawyer, keeping the child in school, how the child’s records can affect their future, what to do if asked to pay for damage the child has caused, and where to get help in many languages.

 This resource sets out the rights of a person who is stopped, questioned, searched, arrested, or detained by the police.
 It also explains when the police can enter or search someone's home.